 PPC campaigns can be daunting to begin with.
 34% of marketers believe PPC is the most effective marketing tactic, but nearly as many believe it is the most difficult.
-The key to achieving the best results is setting up your account structure properly.
+The key to PPC strategy is setting up your account structure properly.
 Successful PPC advertising has some common characteristics – organized account structure, keyword research, and ongoing management.
 This article will give some guidelines to creating the best PPC campaign for your company.

 Pay Per Click (PPC) Campaigns